CodyChuGit/OT2-Camera-Classifier/README.md

 Most of human errors occur while setting up the machine.
 Vision is a direct source of truth that can confirm setup conditions and increase reliability by reducing setup errors.
 This is n exploration of how to potentially use the OT-2 onboard camera unit to confirm setup conditions.

-This project was created in Juypter Notebook
+This project was created in Juypter Notebook while employed at Opentrons.

 300+ image training data library can be accessed in OT2-Camera-Classifier/Machine_Learning/data